samuelvitorr/My-Configs/README.md

 - :computer: My Os linux is `Cachyos` / Windosows `11` / Wsl `2`.
 - :computer: The terminal I use most is `Kitty` and `Windows Terminal`.
 - :technologist: My code editors are `nvim`, `vscode`, `PyCharm` and `IntelliJ`.
-- :technologist: In my Linux terminal I use `fish` and in my Windows terminal I use `PowerShell` and `Neofetch` to customize.
+- :technologist: In my Linux terminal I use `fish` and in my Windows terminal I use `PowerShell` and `Neofetch` or `Fastfetch` to customize.
 - :technologist: Note in all my programs I use the `catppuccin` theme.

 <!-- MY SYSTEMS -->